tildearrow/furnace/doc/2-interface/settings.md

 - **Wrap text**: visually breaks long lines at the width of the text box. does not affect the text itself.

+### Chip Manager

+- **Show channel indicators**: chooses whether to show the row "LED" channel indicators in the chip manager.

 ### Windows

 - **Rounded window corners**